idiotWu/smooth-scrollbar/docs/overscroll.md

 };
 ```

-You can listen to overscroll events by setting `option.onScroll`:
+You can listen to overscroll events by setting `options.onScroll`:

 ```js
 {